rohsyl/omega-l-documentation/install.md

 # Installing / Migrating / Updating OmegaCMS

-In this section, you will find all informations about the installation of Omega-L
+In this section, you will find all informations about the installation, the migration and the update of Omega-L

-Dans cette page, vous allez apprendre comment installer OmegaCMS de deux manières.
-Via l'installation automatique ou via l'installation manuelle.

-Vous allez aussi apprendre comment migrer OmegaCMS vers un nouveau serveur avec un nom de domaine différent.

-Et finalement comment mettre à jour manuellement OmegaCMS.

 ## Installation
 ### Requirements